MIT-DHSZ/mit-dhsz.github.io/_posts/2020-02-04-I-tried-to-stop-procrastination-by-setting-screen-time.md

 Chief Editor: Steven Chao
 Chief Proofreader: Yixiao Zhang
 ---
+> Another article by MITrix community of Master In Tech in DHSZ
 # What is digital wellness

 I want to start with a question.
 How many hours do you use your digital devices every question.
 To answer this question, you need to so-called "quantify yourself".
 Luckily, if you are using a iOS or iPadOS devices (above iOS 12), you will be able to find your time of usage daily, weekly and monthly in **Settings > Screen Time**.
 See?
 That's easy.